eugsim1/logging-analytics-demo-v1.0/Readme.md

 in the cloud shell execute the command:

 `git clone https://github.com/eugsim1/logging-analytics-demo-v1.0.git`

 ![](images/oci_loggin14.jpg)

-A directory is created logging-analytics-demo-v1.0 , then execute the command from your shell :
+A directory is created as logging-analytics-demo-v1.0 , execute the below command from your shell :

 `cd logging-analytics-demo-v1.0/logging-analytics-demo/`

-Execute the following command : ./setup.sh your_workshop_account in our case the command is :
+Execute the following command : ./setup.sh "your_workshop_account",  in our case the command is :

 `./setup.sh analytics000`